 Many, many things happened since our last update.
 Following our last alpha release, we started working on an entirely new dapp, in parallel with a complete redesign of the whole user experience.
 In other words, the sparse updates were not caused by a lack of activity, quite the opposite.
 Now, after much hard work, we are extremely happy to change gears and announce that the signups for the AKASHA beta version are now open! \o/

-The DEVCON 3 event was our second Ethereum conference participating as the AKASHA project, and it was impressive.
+The DEVCON 3 event was our second Ethereum conference participating as AKASHA, and it was impressive.
 The sheer number of people present at the event was simply astonishing.
 We couldn't really imagine what a group of ~2000 looked like before, but now we can.

 It is both comforting and awe-inspiring to experience the relatedness found in shared interests, ideas, and projects with so many other like-minded people.